quantum-tinkerer/pymablock/paper/finding_effective_model.md

 <!-- **Depending on the input Hamiltonian, Pymablock uses specific routines to find
 the effective model, so that symbolic expressions are compact and numerics are efficient.** -->
-The function `block_diagonalize` interprets the Hamiltonian and calls the block diagonalization routines depending on the type and sparsity of the input.
+The function `block_diagonalize` interprets the Hamiltonian $H_0 + H_1$ and
+calls the block diagonalization routines depending on the type and sparsity of the input.
-This is the main function of Pymablock, and it is the only one that the user needs to call.
+This is the main function of Pymablock, and it is the only one that the user ever needs to call.
 It first output is a multivariate series whose terms are different blocks and orders of the effective Hamiltonian.
 Calling `block_diagonalize` is not computationally expensive, because the